schollz/paracosms/TUTORIAL.md

 if your recording is primed, you can play to start recording. you can also start recording immediately by pressing K1+K3 again.

-after recording, the file is automatically loaded. the start of the recording is aligned to the start and will play in sync. if the recording doesn't start in sync, then it won't be in sync. this can happen if you manually start the recording by pressing K1+K3, twice.
+after recording, the file is automatically loaded.

+the start of the recording occurs where in the number of the beats you are. this can be seen with the little bouncing square. you can also edit a parameter "RECORDING > rec start beat 1" which will produce a recording with the first transients aligned with the first beat.

 #### fix synchronizing + metronome